-A Nova Scotia Breast Screening Program defined missed cancers as those that were false negatives on the previous screening exam, occurring less often than 1 per 1,000 women.
-It concluded that interval cancers occurred in approximately 1 per 1,000 women, aged 40 to 49 years, and 3 per 1,000 women aged, 50 to 59 years.
+The Nova Scotia Breast Screening Program defined missed cancers as those that were false negatives on the previous screening exam, occurring less often than 1 per 1,000 women.
+It concluded that interval cancers occurred in approximately 1 per 1,000 women aged 40 to 49 years, and 3 per 1,000 women aged 50 to 59 years.

 Conversely, a larger trial found that interval cancers were more prevalent in women aged 40 to 49 years.
 Those appearing within 12 months of a negative screening mammogram were usually attributable to greater breast density.
 Those appearing within a 24-month interval were related to decreased mammographic sensitivity caused by greater breast density or to rapid tumor growth.

 The accuracy of mammography has been noted to vary with patient characteristics, such as a woman's age, breast density, whether it is her first or subsequent exam, and the time since her last mammogram.
 Younger women have lower sensitivity and higher false-positive rates than do older women.